 a.
-That the City work with the developer of the Burns Beach Estate to include the provision of ablutions into any new cafe/restaurant/kiosk development to occur in Beachside Park in the future.
+That the City work with the developer of the Burns Beach Estate to include the provision of ablutions into any new cafè/restaurant/kiosk future.
 In the interim, the City should work with the developer to install signage in Beachside Park, directing users to the ablutions in the Burns Beach Coastal Node to the south.